mefranklin6/ExtronDatabaseConnector/README.md

 - `);`

 Create user account that the FastAPI app will use:
-Example: user named 'fast_api' with the password 'mypw' Please use least-privilidge for this account (example below does not) Please also use a better password.
+Example: user named 'fast_api' with the password 'mypw', which will have INSERT (new write) and SELECT (read) privileges on the table 'testextron' in the database 'devdb'.
+Only grant the minimum amount of privileges needed.
+Also, please use a better password or consider a better system of authentication.
-- `CREATE USER 'fast_api'@'%' IDENTIFIED BY 'mypw';`
+- `CREATE USER 'fast_api'@'<your server IP>' IDENTIFIED BY 'mypw';`
-- `GRANT ALL PRIVILEGES ON *.* TO 'fast_api'@'%' WITH GRANT OPTION;`
+- `GRANT INSERT, SELECT ON devdb.testextron TO 'fast_api'@'<your server IP>';`
 - `FLUSH PRIVILEGES;`

 Open local firewall port from your FastAPI server and from your management station: